 Hampstead has a romantic setting all year round, but add autumn hues, and it reaches new levels.

 You can easily spend a day here strolling through the neighbourhood and exploring the grassy meadows and woodland areas.

 The Kensington Gardens is one of the most picturesque areas in London, offering a beautiful landscape of manicured lawns, famous monuments, and tall pine trees.

 It is one of London’s eight Royal Parks and sits nearby the Kensington Palace and Hyde Park.

 In Hyde Park, autumn coloured leaves line the avenues along the Serpentine lake.
 The Hyde Park and Kensington areas are among the best places for autumn walks in London.

 Given how rugged the space is, it will feel as if you’re walking out in the countryside.

 One of London’s most popular autumn spots is Kew Gardens.
-This botanical garden is home to 14,000 trees, so you can expect lots of leaf-crunching as you walk on through.
+This royal botanical gardens is home to 14,000 trees, so you can expect lots of leaf-crunching as you walk on through.